Nazanin-hub/UFOs/README.md

 ## Summary

-The drawback of this design is that user can not see the options list in place of the input fields.
-For example, if user wants to enter the desired city, he shold go through the table to find the desired city.
+The drawback of this design is that the user can not see the options list in place of the input fields.
+For example, if the user wants to enter the desired city, he should go through the table to find the desired city.

-First recomendation to improve the design would be using the drop-down lists.
-So, user can select the desired criteria from the list instead of going through the table to find them.
+The first recommendation to improve the design would be to use the drop-down lists.
+So, the user can select the desired criteria from the list instead of going through the table to find them.

-Second recomendation could be inserting a filter buttom at the end of the filter search part to clear all filters.
+The second recommendation could be inserting a filter button at the end of the filter search part to clear all filters.